 If you're planning on using wood for cooking and heating, get to know your stove before you need it.
 In an emergency situation you can't afford to waste fuel and food resources practicing!
 Make sure it's properly installed and that you have spare parts and stove black.

 I used the propane stove, the woodstove and an outside cooking pit for cooking at the cabin.
-During the winter months (which seemed to stretch from October through May), the propane stove kept the other end of the cabin warm while the woodstove held a pot of hot water for after-meal cleanup, or a stockpot full of stew, or a cast iron skillet filled with sizzling bacon and eggs.
+During the winter months (which seemed to stretch from October through May), the propane stove kept the other end of the cabin warm while the woodstove held a pot of hot water for after-meal cleanup.
 To conserve propane, I turned off the pilot lights, which can account for 30% of the fuel consumption on a piloted stove.
 It was easier and cheaper to maintain a supply of strike-anywhere matches!
 During the summer, I heated cleanup water on the propane stove and cooked on the grid over the cooking pit.
 If the cabin sounds rather rustic to you (or something akin to a shack in the woods) you're right, but I cooked Thanksgiving dinner with all the trimmings for 10 people one year and it was as good as anything from a Better Homes and Gardens kitchen!